-Older women were more likely to receive tamoxifen only.
+- Older women were more likely to receive tamoxifen only.

-Younger women with node-negative cancer were nearly twice as likely as older women to experience locoregional relapse.
+- Younger women with node-negative cancer were nearly twice as likely as older women to experience locoregional relapse.

-Patients aged 60 to 69 had the best disease-free survival and local tumor control.
+- Patients aged 60 to 69 had the best disease-free survival and local tumor control.

-Women 70 years or older experienced better 3-year disease-free survival when treated with standard therapy than when treated with tamoxifen alone.
+- Women 70 years or older experienced better 3-year disease-free survival when treated with standard therapy than when treated with tamoxifen alone.